Asymptotic stability and regularity of solutions for a magnetoelastic system in bounded domains

-\begin{rem} The drawback of this argument of existence depending on the regularity estimate for the initial boundary-value problem and the Poincar\'e map is that we have not been able to extend this argument for the full case considered in \cite{MohOliv12}. \end{rem}
+\begin{remark} The drawback of this argument of existence depending on the regularity estimate for the initial boundary-value problem and the Poincar\'e map is that we have not been able to extend this argument for the full case considered in \cite{MohOliv12}. \end{remark}